Understanding Bipolar and Hypomania

 I had aggressively launched myself at my own mother, who was clearly shaken up.
 I walked back to the hospital, cried for hours and was eventually sedated.
 The guilt was too much.

-I suddenly want to do things out of the ordinary that feel risky in comparison to my normal behavior.
+I suddenly want to do things out of the ordinary that feels risky in comparison to my normal behavior.
 I suddenly decided one day to take my young niece on a long drive to a horrendously busy shopping center to browse and buy.

-It was peak time traffic and we were gone for hours.
+It was peak time traffic, and we were gone for hours.
 While this sounds nice, I hadn’t asked my sister, who I always speak to first.

-I force myself to consult a friend or family member who will always tell me the truth and this makes me consider my actions.
+I force myself to consult a friend or family member who will always tell me the truth, and this makes me consider my actions.

 Spending More Money

 This is one of the first things I notice.
 Whatever I have in my bank account is at risk as I love to shop for clothes, accessories, and presents for other people.

 I’ve become quite good at managing myself when I feel hypomanic and only buy cheaper clothing so when I have my random shopping trips, I don’t do my bank account too much damage.

 I also have a plan to give my credit cards to my mum for damage limitation, so I only have limited funds to spend.
 In the past, I have forced myself to look at my bills or passed them to someone else to help ensure they get paid.